microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 ### Add a new dependency

 Please always use [`lerna add`][16] to manage all dependencies including internal packages.
+The command bellow will add `@stardust-ui/react-proptypes` as production dependency to the `@stardust-ui/react` package.

 ```yarn
 lerna add @stardust-ui/react-proptypes packages/react
 ```

-The command above will add `@stardust-ui/react-proptypes` as production dependency to the `@stardust-ui/react` package.

 [1]: https://nodejs.org/
 [2]: https://github.com/stardust-ui/accessibility/blob/master/CONTRIBUTING.md